-Trauma-Induced, DAMP-Mediated Remote Organ Injury and Immunosuppression in the Acutely Ill PatientSubmit Manuscript no this topic Topic Articles: 0
+Trauma-Induced, DAMP-Mediated Remote Organ Injury and Immunosuppression in the Acutely Ill PatientSubmit Manuscript on this topic

 Trauma is the third lead cause of mortality worldwide and is the first cause of fatality and invalidity in the 16-45 age group.
 While early mortality is mainly due to overwhelming hemorrhage and catastrophic central nervous system injuries, later deaths are triggered by multi-organ failure and healthcare-acquired infections.
 Even if early deaths were reduced with road safety and pre-hospital care improvements, multi-organ failure and healthcare-acquired infections remain a serious burden for severe trauma patients.
 Indeed, 45% of patients admitted to a Level 1 Trauma Center develop multi-organ failure and infection remains the leading cause of death after trauma.